Esmaeel-Hilal/Deep-Learning---Computer-Vision/Developing a Food Image Classification Model with Two-Stage Transfer Learning Using EfficientNet/README.md

 I deployed the project using **Flask Web Framework**.
 (A link for the deployment tutorial is provided in the resources section)

-**Key Concepts:** Deep Learning, Convolutional Neural Networks, Computer Vision, Multi-class Classification, Transfer Learning, Feature Extraction, Fine-tunning, EfficientNet.
+**Key Concepts:** Deep Learning, Convolutional Neural Networks, Computer Vision, Multi-class Classification, Transfer Learning, Feature Extraction, Fine-tuning, EfficientNet.

 ## Data loading and preparation:
 After downloading and unzipping the dataset.
 I prepared the data for training by: